ravali-a/chatbot-fds/README.md

 # chatbot-fds
 This code is a practical implementation of a Chatbot created using the Chatterbot module.
+Created by: Afraa Noureen and Ravali Attivilli

 ## **Pre-requisites:**
 1. Python should be pre-installed in the PC